apache/nuttx-apps/nshlib/README.txt

   * CONFIG_NSH_LINELEN
       The maximum length of one command line and of one output line.
       Default: 80

+  * CONFIG_NSH_DISABLE_SEMICOLON
+      By default, you can enter multiple NSH commands on a line with each command separated by a semicolon.
+You can disable this feature to save a little memory on FLASH challenged platforms.
+      Default: n

   * CONFIG_NSH_NESTDEPTH
       The maximum number of nested if-then[-else]-fi sequences that